matthewwall/weewx-owfs/readme.txt

 ===========

 N.B.
 Running owserver under systemd.
-(This applies to the majority of recent linux distributions.)
+This applies to the majority of recent (2019) linux distributions.
+It only needs to be followed if owserver won't start..

 A problem that has been occurring with owserver on Debian Buster installs is a refusal to start and run.
 There's no rhyme or reason to it, and it